Sanele-Zondo/Laptop-Data-Analysis-Categorization-and-Discount-System/README.md

 #### Implement a discount strategy based on certain criteria.

 Use conditional logic to apply discounts to the Price column:

--*Clearance sale of 15%*
+1. *Clearance sale of 15%*

--*Sale of 10% excluding products in clearance sale*
+2. *Sale of 10% excluding products in clearance sale*

 #### New Column Created:
 *Discounted Price – Calculated by applying the discount to the original price.*